Chris Young (American football)

-Christopher Lamont Young (born January 23, 1980) is a former American football safety who played for the Denver Broncos in the National Football League.
+Christopher Lamont Young (born January 23, 1980) is an American former professional football safety who played for the Denver Broncos of the National Football League (NFL).

 Career

 Young was a three-year starter at Georgia Tech.
 He started with 35 consecutive games, beginning with the final game of his true freshman season.
 He was also a team captain.
 Young finished his career ranked 10th among all-time Georgia Tech defensive backs in career tackles with 219.
-He was drafted in the 2002 NFL Draft by the Broncos.
+He was drafted in the 2002 NFL draft by the Broncos.